Datasets

 HDF5 file (

-key can be set with a vector of numerical labels associated to the samples.FASTA file (
+.h5).
+These files are used for binary datasets.
+It should have a"samples"key inside referring to anum_samples x num_dimensionfloat matrix.
+Optionally, a"labels"key can be set with a vector of numerical labels associated to the samples.FASTA file (

-).
+.fasta).
 These files are used for proteins datasets.

 An example of the code used to create a valid HDF5 dataset in python: